 This online Handling Redundancy course will look at what a redundancy actually is, how they might be avoided and what the law says.
 Learners will see what the consultation process is and why having a proper selection process is important.
 You will learn what the notices periods are, who is entitled to a redundancy payment and how to calculate it.

-Redundancy is generally where an employer needs to reduce their workforce –
+Redundancy is generally where an employer needs to reduce its workforce –

 for example, if the business is closing or certain work is no longer required.